Library Documentation

 contains?

-Returns True if the collection contains the element.
+contains? returns True if collection contains element.

 contains? :: element -> collection -> Boolean where (Container collection element)